NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/setup_win.md

 - Run:
 `cmake .. -G "Visual Studio 17 2022" -A x64 -DBUILD_SHARED_LIBS=ON`
 - Than:
-- First Use the a PowerShell command to locate the `msbuild.exe` path
+- Before running msbuild, use PowerShell to search for msbuild.exe on the system.
+Use the full path found in the next command to build the solution
-- Then use the Full Path to `msbuild.exe` in the Next Command to execute it:
+- Then use the Full `Path to msbuild.exe` in the Next Command to execute it:
 `& msbuild GLFW.sln /p:Configuration=Debug /p:Platform=x64`
 - Copy the generated `glfw3.dll` file to the project root